Frequently Asked Questions

 When is the application deadline?

-Your complete application is due December 15th for admission to the program in September of that same year.
+Your complete application is due December 15th for admission to the program in September of the next academic year.

 How many applications do you receive and how many students are admitted to the program?

-Each year, we typically receive between 40-50 applications, and 4-5 students are admitted to the program.
+Each year, we typically receive between 60-90 applications, and 4-5 students are admitted to the program.
 This past year (2021-2022), we received over 75 applications and admitted 4 students

 How are admission decisions made?

 Admission is very competitive.
-We select students on the basis of all the information available to us, which includes undergraduate transcripts, three academic letters of reference, GRE scores, the student's statement of academic and research interests, and an interview.
+We select students on the basis of all the information available to us, which includes undergraduate transcripts, three academic letters of reference, and the student's statement of academic and research interests, and an interview.

-Usually, the students that we select for admission into our graduate program do very well on all these selection criteria including having excellent undergraduate grades (mostly A level course grades), an empirically based Honours thesis as part of their psychology Honours program, high GRE scores, and excellent academic letters of references from the students' professors and Honours thesis supervisor.
+Usually, the students that we select for admission into our graduate program do very well on all these selection criteria including having excellent undergraduate grades (mostly A level course grades), an empirically based Honours thesis as part of their psychology Honours program, and excellent academic letters of references from the students' professors and Honours thesis supervisor.
 Most often, the determining factor in whether a strong student is selected for admission is a good research match with the thesis supervisor.

 Do you offer a degree in Counseling?